danmgs/-AWS.Pipeline.CloudFormation/README.md

 ![alt capture](https://github.com/danmgs/AWS.Pipeline.CloudFormation/blob/master/img/Web_App_Reference_Architecture_Custom.svg)

-### Web Configuration and Security
+### Security Configuration

 1. A reverse proxy is configured via the script file **/scripts/configure_server.sh**

-It will forward the request by the users coming from the Application Load Balancer on port **80** towards the .Net Core Website listening on port **5000**.
+The users's requests are coming to the Application Load Balancer (ALB) on port **80**.
+It will be submitted to the reverse proxy which redirects to the website made available on port **5000**.
+Thanks to this rule:

 ```
 # Config in file /etc/httpd/conf.d/default-site.conf on EC2 instances